AppMetrics/Docs.V2.Hugo/content/web-monitoring/aspnet-core/configuration.md

 #### Startup.cs

-Optionally, App Metrics core functionality can be configured in an ASP.NET Core application using the `Startup.cs` rather than bootstrapping on the `WebHost`.
+Optionally, App Metrics core functionality can be configured in an ASP.NET Core application using the `Startup.cs` rather than bootstrapping on the `Host`.
 This is done by using the `MetricsBuilder` directly and the [Microsoft.Extensions.DependencyInjection.IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=aspnetcore-2.0) extension methods provided by App Metrics.

 <i class="fa fa-hand-o-right"></i> Modifying or extending a `MetricsBuilder` that is pre-configured with the defaults configuration: